13+*

 Parental controls or safety settings available

 Supervised accounts enable parents to filter videos and control what their child can watch, search for and upload.
-Children under 13 cannot create their own YouTube accounts; parents must set up a supervised account for them using YouTube Family Centre or Google Family Link.
-Supervised accounts for under-13s offer three content tiers: Explore (9+), Explore More (13+), or Most of YouTube.
-The Shorts Timer allows parents to set daily scrolling limits or block the feed entirely.
+Children under 13 cannot create their own YouTube account independently.
+However, a parent can create a supervised account for them to use.
+Some of these controls can also be managed in the YouTube Family Centre.

 *Users under the age of 13 will require relevant permissions from parents/guardians